mqttjs/MQTT.js/README.md

   MQTT `topic` wildcard characters are supported (`+` - for single level and `#` - for multi level)
 * `options` is the options to subscribe with, including:
   * `qos` qos subscription level, default 0
+  * `nl` No Local MQTT 5.0 flag (If the value is true, Application Messages MUST NOT be forwarded to a connection with a ClientID equal to the ClientID of the publishing connection)
+  * `rap` Retain as Published MQTT 5.0 flag (If true, Application Messages forwarded using this subscription keep the RETAIN flag they were published with.
+If false, Application Messages forwarded using this subscription have the RETAIN flag set to 0.)
+  * `rh` Retain Handling MQTT 5.0 (This option specifies whether retained messages are sent when the subscription is established.)
   * `properties`: `object`
     * `subscriptionIdentifier`:  representing the identifier of the subscription `number`,
     * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`